-- 1. Uses Permitted As of Right.
+- 1. Uses Permitted as of Right.
 The following uses are permitted as of right within the CHOD. - a.
 Multi-family housing. - b.
-In the CHOD Districts that overlay District G, non-residential uses allowed as-of-right in District G may be combined with multi-family housing to create a mixed-use building.
-Such non-residential uses shall be restricted to the ground floor with the multi-family dwelling units on the upper floors... - 2.
-Accessory Uses.
+In the CHOD Districts that overlay the General District, non-residential uses allowed as-of-right in General District may be combined with multi-family housing to create a mixed-use building.
+Such non-residential uses shall be restricted to the ground floor with the multi-family dwelling units on the upper floors.

+- 2. Accessory Uses.
 The following uses are considered accessory as of right to any of the permitted uses in Section 9.4.4.1. - a.
 Parking, including surface parking and parking within a structure such as an attached or detached above ground or underground parking garage on the same lot as the principal use. - b.
-Customary Home Occupation as defined by Section 4.3.3. - c.
-Customary Home Occupation may be allowed in the Beaver Dam District

-- by a Special Permit issued by the Zoning Board of Appeals. - d.
-Accessory structures on the same lot and customarily incidental, to residential use, such as a storage shed, gazebo, or similar. - 3.
-Accessory Uses by Special Permt - e.
-In the Beaver Dam Road District, the following accessory uses are allowed by Special Permit: - i.
-Pool for use of the residents and accessory structures customary to such use: - ii.
-Fitness center for use of the residents; and - iii.
-Community room for use of the residents and available for use by community organizations.
+Customary Home Occupation, as defined by Section 2.0 and Section 4.3.3, except in the Beaver Dam District. - c.
+3. Accessory Uses by Special Permit - a.
+In the Beaver Dam Road District, the following accessory uses are allowed by Special Permit from the Planning Board: - i.
+Pool for use of the residents and accessory structures customary to such use; - ii.
+Fitness center for use of the residents; - iii.
+Community room for use of the residents and available for use by community organizations; and - iv.
+Customary Home Occupation, as defined by Section 2.0 and Section 4.3.3. - b.
+Accessory structures on the same lot and customarily incidental, to residential use, such as a storage shed, gazebo, or similar.